 Back talk is a long-accepted (yet dreaded) part of teenage years.
 But what about that transitional, young tween phase?
 When a previously sweet 9-year-old kid lashes out or snaps at his or her parents, it can be pretty jarring.

-So what’s a parent to do when kids start getting mouthy?
-Some southeast Michigan experts piped up to Metro Parent on dealing with sassy kids.
+So what’s a parent to do when kids start getting sassy?
+Some metro Detroit experts piped up to Metro Parent on how to deal with a mouthy child.

 What’s going on?

-While your child’s behavior may come as a shock, it’s key to keep calm, says social worker Craig McLean of St. John Eastwood Clinic in Royal Oak.
+While your child’s behavior may come as a shock, it’s key to keep calm, says social worker Craig McLean of Ascension Eastwood Behavioral Health in Royal Oak.
 Resist any urge to snap back or recoil in horror.

 After all, McLean says, part of the reason kids talk back is a lack of language development.
 Just like the toddler who can’t talk and hits because she wants to get something across to a playmate, bigger kids experiment with their spoken words.